 KHSC established a process for ongoing monitoring of the financial position to ensure a balanced operational position was achieved.
-The fiscal 2018 H-SAA included two financial performance indicators.
+The fiscal 2019 H-SAA included two financial performance indicators.

 The current ratio is a measure of the organization's ability to meet its current liabilities utilizing its short-term assets (the sum of cash, accounts receivable, inventory, etc.) and is calculated by dividing the total of current assets by the total of current liabilities.
 A current ratio less than 1.0:1 could signal issues, such as an inability to meet commitments as they come due and/or ability to meet emerging operational pressures.
 The acceptable Ministry target for this ratio is between 0.8:1 and 2.0:1.
-The hospital exceeded the current ratio target for fiscal 2018.
-The approximate \$101.4 million total working capital surplus as at March 31, 2018 translates to a current ratio of 2.04:1.
+The hospital exceeded the current ratio target for fiscal 2019.
+The approximate \$111.5 million total working capital surplus as at March 31, 2019 translates to a current ratio of 2.18:1.

-The second financial performance indicator included in the fiscal 2018 H-SAA is the total margin percentage.
+The second financial performance indicator included in the fiscal 2019 H-SAA is the total margin percentage.
 The total margin measures total operating revenues in excess of total operating expenses and is calculated by dividing the operating surplus by total operating revenue.
 It is a measure of management's efficiency and the hospital's ability to live within available resources during a specific operating fiscal year.
-KHSC's total margin at March 31, 2018 was 3.65 per cent; slightly in excess of the high end of the Ministry target for this indicator of between zero per cent to three per cent.
-Recalculating, to remove the recognition of the \$6 million of one-time funding related to patient activity volumes exceeding funded levels in the prior fiscal year, would result in the total margin becoming 2.67 percent.
+KHSC's total margin at March 31, 2019 was 2.34 per cent; slightly in excess of the high end of the Ministry target for this indicator of between zero per cent to three per cent.

 The hospital also undertakes performance analysis of its clinical activity as it relates to funding.
 Activity based funding (e.g. QBP's) stipulates the volume and price of specific procedures included in hospital funding.
-For fiscal 2018 we set an ambitious target to achieve one hundred percent of available funded volume.
-We were successful in achieving 95.9 percent of this funding.
+For fiscal 2019 we set an ambitious target to achieve one hundred percent of available funded volume.
+We were successful in achieving 96.5 percent of this funding.
 Patient need dictates this activity.

-The HBAM represented approximately 32 percent of hospital operational funding.
+The HBAM represented approximately 33 percent of hospital operational funding.
 Under the current funding methodology two categories of patient based activity are funded in this manner; in-patient and day surgery cases and Emergency Department activity.
-The fiscal 2018 HBAM performance results will be utilized to inform fiscal 2020 hospital funding.
-Focused efforts to achieve performance within the expected cost targets during the fiscal year should yield positive future funding results.